jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/adding-the-media-milwaukee-end-screen-to-your-sequence.md

 1. **Control-click** this link: [Media-Milwaukee-End-Screen.png](https://s3-us-west-2.amazonaws.com/jams-downloadable-files/templates/Media-Milwaukee-End-Screen.png).
 In the fly-out menu, select **Save Link As **\(or **Download Linked File As** or **Save Target As**.\)
 2. In the Save As box, navigate to and select your project folder.
 3. Click **Save**.
-The JAMS-Text-Template.mogrt file will download to your project folder.
+The Media-Milwaukee-End-Screen.png file will download to your project folder.